Blogs

 VAWA Eligibility Criteria

 Once you understand the VAWA immigration law and what it’s about, the next step is to know whether you’re eligible.
-This is an easy step, although we often advise people to hire an experienced immigration lawyer to help them review their case.
-An experienced immigration lawyer will tell you whether you’re eligible and offer you different options where applicable.
+This is an easy step, although we often advise people to hire an experienced VAWA immigration lawyer to help them review their case.
+An experienced VAWA immigration lawyer will tell you whether you’re eligible and offer you different options where applicable.
 Let’s review some of the eligibility requirements for this immigration status and how you can go about them.
 Note that you’ll need to prove that you meet all the eligibility criteria for both VAWA and green card status to apply for VAWA immigration.
 You’re eligible if:

 • You are a direct or indirect victim of domestic abuse from your relative.
 Such a relative must be a U.S. citizen or a lawful permanent U.S. resident.